The Shard opening times and FAQs about visiting

 What if the weather’s really bad?

 London weather is notoriously changeable, but there’s normally still plenty to see in bad weather.
 For an extra fee, you can buy a Weather Guarantee with your ticket.
-With this additional insurance, you get the change to come back another day for free if certain key landmarks aren’t visible that day.
+With this additional insurance, you get the chance to come back another day for free if certain key landmarks aren’t visible that day.

 What kind of special events do they have?